 Secretariat of the Pacific Regional Environment Programme (SPREP) Core Funding

 Australia’s core funding to the Secretariat of the Pacific Regional Environment Programme (SPREP) helps enable its work with Pacific island countries to protect and improve their environment, and to ensure sustainable development for present and future generations.
-SPREP is also the lead organisation to coordinate Pacific engagement in United Nations Framework Convention on Climate Change (UNFCCC) negotiations.
+SPREP is also the lead organisation to coordinate and build the capacity of Pacific engagement in United Nations Framework Convention on Climate Change (UNFCCC) negotiations.
+Australia is working with New Zealand to fund the Pacific Moana Pavilion at UNFCCC Conference of the Parties (COP).

 Governance for Resilient Development in the Pacific (Gov4Res)